silverstripe/silverstripe-elemental/README.md

 ## Introduction

-This module extends a page type to swap the content area for a GridField and manageable elements (widgets) to compose a page out of rather than a single text field.
+This module extends a page type to swap the content area for a GridField and manageable elements to compose a page out of rather than a single text field.
 Features supported:

 * Versioning of elements
 * Ability to add, remove supported elements per page.

-The module provides basic markup for each of the widgets but you will likely need to provide your own styles.
-Replace the `$Content` variable with `$ElementArea` and rely on the markup of the individual widgets.
+The module provides basic markup for each of the elements but you will likely need to provide your own styles.
+Replace the `$Content` variable with `$ElementArea` and rely on the markup of the individual elements.

 ## Installation